A wide range of scenarios can be addressed using transform scripts. For example:

 Any scripting language that can be invoked via the command line and has the ability to read/write files is supported for transformation scripts, including:

-scripting engine on your server.
-If you are missing the necessary engine, or the desired engine does not have the script file extension you are using, you'll get an error message similar to:
+Before you can run scripts, you must configure the necessary scripting engine on your server.
+If you are missing the necessary engine, or the desired engine does not have the script file extension you are using, you'll get an error message similar to one of these:Script engine for the extension '.pl' has not been registered.

 A script engine implementation was not found for the specified QC script (my_transformation_script.py).
 Check configurations in the Admin Console.

-In order to upload transform scripts and attach them to an assay design, the user must have the Platform Developer or Site Administrator role.
+In order to upload transform scripts and attach them to an assay design, the user must have either the Platform Developer or Site Administrator role.
 Once an authorized user has added a script, it will be run any time data is imported using that design.

 Users who can edit assay designs but are not Platform Developers or Site Administrators will be able to edit other aspects of the design, but will not see the transformation script options.